eclipse-vertx/vert.x/core_manual_java.md

 `ReconnectAttempts` determines how many times the client will try to connect to the server before giving up.
 A value of `-1` represents an infinite number of times.
 The default value is `0`.
 I.e. no reconnection is attempted.

 `ReconnectInterval` detemines how long, in milliseconds, the client will wait between reconnect attempts.
 The default value is `1000`.

-If an exception handler is set on the client, and reconnect attempts is not equal to `0`.
-Then the exception handler will not be called until the client gives up reconnecting.

 ### NetClient Properties